Stedinger Crusade: Campaign of 1233

 The initial response to the bishops' preaching was tepid; only a few local knights took the cross.
 On 19 January 1233, Gregory IX addressed the letter Clamante ad nos to bishops Wilbrand of Paderborn and Utrecht, Conrad II of Hildesheim, Luder of Verden, Ludolf of Münster and Conrad I of Osnabrück asking them to assist the bishops of Minden, Lübeck and Ratzeburg in preaching the crusade.
 (Note: Jensen says that in early 1233 Gregory expanded the area of preaching, while Rist merely has him involving the other bishops in it.
 He did not, however, charge the bishops of Paderborn, Hildesheim, Verden, Münster and Osnabrück with preaching themselves.)
 The actual preaching was largely left to the Dominican Order, which had expanded rapidly in northern Germany in the 1220s.
 Conrad of Marburg, a noted heretic hunter and veteran of the Albigensian Crusade, also preached the crusade against the Stedinger.
-As a result of the second round of preaching, an army was formed large enough for a summer campaign.
+As a result of the second round of preaching, an army was formed that was large enough for a summer campaign.

 Ruins of the abbey of Hude today, attacked while under construction by the Stedinger.

 In the winter of 1232–1233, the Stedinger captured the archbishop's fortress of Slutter.
-In early 1233, they destroyed the wooden cloisters of the Cistercian abbey of Hude, then under construction.
+In early 1233, they destroyed the wooden cloisters of the Cistercian abbey of Hude, which was then under construction.
 They also reportedly captured a passing Dominican friar and beheaded him.
 The bishops of Minden, Lübeck and Ratzeburg reported to the pope the Stedinger's victories and the reluctance of many to join the crusade because they considered Stedingen naturally fortified by its numerous rivers and streams.
 It is also apparent from the bishops' report that the Stedinger were regarded as a strong enemy.
 When the crusaders finally arrived, they achieved some successes, but were defeated at Hemmelskamp in July.
 Count Burchard of Wildeshausen, a relative of the count of Oldenburg, was among the dead.